little boy's 2nd birthday with mom and dad

 Supporting Boys’ Confidence and Self-Esteem

-The next issue that caught my attention from Yang and Graumann’s conversation was how these struggling boys and particularly men have a poor sense of self worth.
-Their confidence and self esteem is completely in the toilet.
+The next issue that caught my attention from Yang and Graumann’s conversation was how these struggling boys and men have a poor sense of self-worth.
+Their confidence and self-esteem are completely in the toilet.

 How then, can I raise my son to hold onto his sense of self-worth as he grows up?
 He will inevitably face challenges and things won’t always go his way, so how do I encourage him to always stay connected to a strong sense of self-worth?

-And I notice what he is interested in, and I encourage those interests.
-I don’t try to force my own interests upon him, but I let him fully engage with those things that naturally spark his curiosity.
-Maybe this will allow him to find work when he is older that he finds meaning, purpose and significance in.
+I notice what he is interested in, and I encourage those interests.
+I don’t try to force my interests upon him, but I let him fully engage with those things that naturally spark his curiosity.
+Maybe this will allow him to find work when he is older that contributes meaning, purpose, and significance to his life.

-In my 2 year old’s case, he is OBSESSED with cars.
+In my 2-year-old’s case, he is OBSESSED with cars.
 So when we go to the library, we look for car books.
 He picks them out himself and he loves reading them over and over and over.
-Although it drives me crazy sometimes reading about excavators and monster trucks all day long, I know that by nurturing his interests, he is developing a love for reading that will serve him well as he grows up.
+Although it drives me crazy sometimes to read about excavators and monster trucks all day long, I know that by nurturing his interests, he is developing a love for reading that will serve him well as he grows up.

 Modeling Healthy Relationships for Children

-And a last issue that Yang addresses is in regards to having 2 engaged parents in the household to support little boys (This is not to say that single parents aren’t amazing parents of course) .
+The last issue that Yang addresses is in regards to having 2 engaged parents in the household to support little boys (This is not to say that single parents aren’t amazing parents of course).
 So I think about how my husband and I can have a healthy relationship so that we can always be available for my son.

-And also, how we can model a healthy relationship for my son; things like speaking kindly to one another, helping one another and enjoying each other’s company.
+Additionally, how we can model a healthy relationship for my son; things like speaking kindly to one another, helping one another, and enjoying each other’s company.
 I am so lucky that my husband is the best kind of person and always treats me with kindness.
-And I am so glad that this is the male role model that my son has and is going to have as he grows into a man.
+And I am so glad that this is the male role model that my son has as he grows into a man.

 Leave a Reply